-Financial leverage, or using credit and taking on debt by itself isn’t necessarily a bad thing but there are two kinds of debt: good debt and bad debt.
+Financial leverage, or using credit and taking on debt by itself, isn’t necessarily a bad thing.
+However, there are two kinds of debt: good debt and bad debt.

 4. Saving for Retirement

-Whether you are just out of college and have 40 years until retirement or you plan on retiring next year it is never too late to plan and to maximize your retirement savings.
-Ideally, you should be aiming to save 10 to 15 percent of your income each year for retirement.
+Whether you are just out of college and have 40 years until retirement or you plan on retiring next year, it is never too late to plan and to maximize your retirement savings.
+Ideally, you should be aiming to save 10% to 15% of your income each year for retirement.
 But, if you can't do that, shoot for saving at least enough in your employer's retirement plan to qualify for the matching contribution if there is one.
 Then, work on increasing your contribution rate each year.

-You've created a budget, cut your expenses, eliminated your credit card debt and now you're saving for retirement.
-You should be all set, right?
-Those are all smart money moves to make but there's one more important aspect of your finances that you need to consider.
+You've created a budget, cut your expenses, eliminated your credit card debt, and now you're saving for retirement.
+You should be all set.
+Those are all smart money moves to make, but there's one more important aspect of your finances that you need to consider.

 Insurance matters because you work hard to build a solid financial footing for you and your family, and it needs to be protected.
 Accidents and disasters can and do happen, and if you don't have the right insurance, it could lead to financial ruin.